Categories

 Creator Equipment Budget Allocation: The 30/25/25/20 Rule

-The 30/25/25/20 rule is the simplest equipment budget framework for YouTube creators: 30% camera, 25% audio, 25% lighting, 20% software and accessories.
-It’s the default starting point I recommend in 500+ channel audits, and it gets 90% of creators to sensible spending without over-thinking.
-Deviate from it only when your niche genuinely requires different weighting — and most creators wildly over-invest in cameras while under-investing in audio and lighting.
+The 30/25/25/20 rule is the simplest way to split a YouTube equipment budget: 30% camera, 25% audio, 25% lighting, 20% software and accessories.
+It’s the starting point I hand most people in channel audits, and it gets the vast majority to sensible spending without overthinking it.
+Break from it only when your niche truly needs a different weighting.
+Left to instinct, most creators pour money into the camera and starve audio and lighting — which is exactly backwards.

-This guide explains the rule, when to break it, and how to apply it at different total budgets from £500 to £10,000+.
-For the full creator equipment context, see my Ultimate Creator Equipment Guide 2026.
+This guide covers the rule, when to break it, and how it plays out from £500 to £10,000+.
+For the full picture, see my Ultimate Creator Equipment Guide 2026.

 The 30/25/25/20 Rule Explained

-• Software + Accessories (20%): Editing software, subscriptions (VidIQ, TubeBuddy, stock music), hard drives, misc
+• Software + accessories (20%): editing software, subscriptions (VidIQ, TubeBuddy, stock music), drives, the bits and pieces

 Applied to common budgets: